 Calorie Restrictive Diets Create Systemic Stress

-Low calorie and calorie restrictive diets create a stress response in the body.
-This stress response elevates cortisol levels, the stress hormone, incorrectly insulin and leptin due to chronic stress.
+Low-calorie and calorie-restrictive diets create a stress response in the body.
+This stress response elevates cortisol levels, the stress hormone, incorrect insulin, and leptin due to chronic stress.
 [R] This contributes to the desire to ‘fall off the wagon’ and ruin the entire diet by over-consuming food that isn’t on the diet or that doesn’t fall into the day’s calorie total.

 Ultimately, this leads to increased food intake and visceral fat accumulation.
 When the body is under chronic, systemic stress, unsuccessful attempts at diets and food restriction become more predominant and surge the reward value of cravings and foods that you may regularly eat.

-SUMMARY: Why diets don't work - calorie restrictive diets create an unnecessary amount of chronic and systemic stress within the body contributing to the constant push-pull of yo-yo dieting.
+SUMMARY: Another reason why diets don't work is that calorie-restrictive diets create an unnecessary amount of chronic and systemic stress within the body contributing to the constant push-pull of yo-yo dieting.